This procedure sets forth guidelines to assist state-operated campuses of the State

 All advertisements and notices should be sent in a timely fashion allowing MWBEs

 at least 15 days notification in advance of the response date if the procurement

 If campuses develop a selective bidders list, campuses must include MWBEs on this

 selective list to prospective bidders as identified during the goal setting process

 SELECTION AND AWARD PHASE

-The following MWBE documentation is required from the vendor/contractor/consultant
+The following MWBE documentation is required with submittal of the bid

 Commodities and Services - The MWBE Program Coordinator will review